Qualytics/userguide/docs/source-datastore/associate-enrichment-datastore.md

 ## Option I: Link New Enrichment

-If the toggles **Add new connection** is turned on, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.
+If the toggle **Add new connection** is turned on, then this will prompt you to link a new enrichment datastore from scratch without using existing connection details.

 !!! note
     Connection details can vary from datastore to datastore.
 For illustration, we have demonstrated linking BigQuery as a new enrichment datastore.